yaourtpourtoi/CombineHarvester/HTTSMCPDecays18/Protocol_Decays.md

     Useful option to save all nuisance parameter values when performing MultiDimFit (and doesn't seem to cost extra runtime):
     --saveSpecifiedNuis all

+for this fit and others when running on data it helps to define fall back algorithms with higher tolerance, e.g:

+--cminDefaultMinimizerStrategy=0 --cminDefaultMinimizerTolerance=0.1 --cminFallbackAlgo Minuit2,Migrad,0:1 --cminFallbackAlgo Minuit2,Migrad,0:2 --cminFallbackAlgo Minuit2,Migrad,0:4 --cminFallbackAlgo Minuit2,Migrad,0:10

 # Plot scan

 1D scans can be plotted using scripts/plot1DScan.py script.